If you are a new parent looking for the best Irish baby names (boy or girl) we have good news! Names

 For more information of the Gaelic meanings behind many of today's Irish names, visit our Gaelic Name Meanings section here!

-If you have enjoyed our section on Best Irish Baby Names you have probably been exposed to many of the most entertaining ways to express your personal Irish side!
+If you have enjoyed our section on Irish trivia and traditions, you have probably been exposed to many of the most entertaining ways to express your personal Irish side!

 Will that entice you to visit Ireland - or to return if you have already been?
 We hope so!